openwallet-foundation-labs/vc-api/contributing.md

 ## Copyright and Licensing

-All of your contributions will be made under [LICENSE].
+All of your contributions will be made under [LICENSE](./LICENSE).

-[Contributor's License Agreement if there is any]
+The Contributor's License Agreement can be found [here](https://cla-assistant.io/energywebfoundation/).

 ## FAQ